Salanoid/axumite/README.md

 # axumite

-## For development
+## For development purposes:

-You should install cargo-watch crate by running this in your terminal: `cargo install cargo-watch`
+To install the cargo-watch crate, run the following command in your terminal: cargo install cargo-watch

-To build, run and watch the changes run in the root: `cd axumite; cargo watch -q -c -w src/ -x run`
+To build, run, and monitor changes, navigate to the root directory and run: cd axumite; cargo watch -q -c -w src/ -x run

-To run a test client request with cargo-watch you have to run: `cd axumite; cargo watch -q -c -w tests/ -x "test -q client_test -- --nocapture"`
+To run a test client request using cargo-watch, navigate to the root directory and run: cd axumite; cargo watch -q -c -w tests/ -x "test -q client_test -- --nocapture"

-You have to run both cargo-watch commands, first you will have to run the first one.
-In that way you will have the server running.
-The second one will run the test client which will basically do some http requests to the server.
+Both cargo-watch commands need to be run.
+First, run the first command to start the server.
+Then, run the second command to run the test client, which will perform HTTP requests to the server.

-#TODO make a script that runs both
+#TODO Create a script that runs both commands.